samuelssj123/shengjie.github.io/_pages/about.md

   - /about.html
 ---

 Shengjie Song is currently an undergraduate student in [BIBS](https://bibs.bnu.edu.cn/) at Beijing Normal University.
 Born at Qingdao, Shandong, China.
-His major is Financial Technology and his research interests include asset pricing, financial economy, the intersection of computer science and finance.
+His major is Financial Technology and he is interested in history, education, technology, economics, and art.
+He has a 3.9/4.0 GPA during his undergraduate studies, was the top student in the college, and received a National Scholarship.
+He is dedicated to finding interesting and innovative ideas from seemingly boring observations and is currently applying for graduate school.

 If you want more detailed information, please [email](mailto:sjs@mail.bnu.edu.cn) at me.

 Research Interests
 ====